QQBratka/taxi-service/README.md

 * JSTL
 * HTML, CSS
 * Maven
-* Maven checkstyle plugin
 ## Recommendations to run project:
-* Intellij IDEA Ultimate Edition
+1. Install Intellij IDEA Ultimate Edition
-* Apache Tomcat version 9.0.55
+2. Install Apache Tomcat version 9.0.55
-* MySQL and MySQL Workbench
+3. Install MySQL and MySQL Workbench
-* Create a schema like in resources/init_db.sql in MySQL Workbench
+4. Create a schema in MySQL Workbench using resources/init_db.sql
-* Add your DB Properties in ConnectionUtil class
+5. Add your DB Properties in ConnectionUtil class
-* Edit your Tomcat configuration
+6. Edit your Tomcat configuration
-* After running tomcat go to http://localhost:your port and create a new driver
+7. After running tomcat go to http://localhost:your port and create a new driver
-* For using logger change full path in log4j2.xml file
+8. For using logger change full path in log4j2.xml file

 ![diagram](src/main/resources/join-relations-db-table.png)